-Service Objective - 8 Investigation of consumer criminal RFA's; Car sales Council Business Plan 2015+ Priorities A Fair City A Prosperous City A Democratic City Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair trading city for residents, business and visitors Lead Team/Officer - All TS Officers Task Outcome Measure Target Method Investigate allegations of misdescribed and unroadworthy vehicles.
+Service Objective - 8 Investigation of consumer criminal RFA's; Car sales Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair trading city for residents, business and visitors Council Financial Plan 20° Council Financial Plan 2017 Priorities Children - so Birmingham's a great city to grow up in Jobs and skills - so Birmingham's a great city to succeed in Health - so Birmingham's a great city to grow old in All TS Officers Task Outcome Measure Target Method Investigate allegations of misdescribed and unroadworthy vehicles.
 Increased compliance with relevant legislation Support legitimate businesses Number of businesses/individuals identified selling misdescribed or unroadworthy vehicles 100% compliance and/or enforcement action of non-compliant targeted businesses.
 Use of intelligence to identify businesses/individuals who may potentially be selling misdescribed or unroadworthy vehicles.
 Includes consultation under the Enterprise Act Investigate allegations of "clocked" vehicles.
 Increased compliance with relevant legislation Support legitimate businesses Number of businesses/individuals identified selling "clocked" vehicles 100% compliance and/or enforcement action of non-compliant targeted businesses.
 Use of intelligence to identify businesses/individuals who may potentially be selling "clocked" vehicles.
-Use of intelligence to direct interventions Increased compliance with relevant legislation Support legitimate businesses Number of businesses brought into compliance Enforcement interventions 100% compliance and/or enforcement action of non-compliant targeted businesses Quarterly tasking meetings using intelligence model to identify those causing most consumer detriment Membership of the Regional Intelligence Group to assist in tasking

-Service Objective - 9 Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair Animal Feed Registration • trading city for residents, busine ess and visitors Sustainable Community S trategy 'Birmingham 2026' themes- Lead Team/Officer - Succeed EconomicallyBe Healthy with appropriate qualification Task Outcome Measure Target Method Identification, registration and inspection of businesses requiring feed enforcement Protect the public health by ensuring only permissible food enters the animal feed food chain.
-Number of businesses identified and registered.
-Registered businesses to be inspected in 2015/16 and a rolling programme thereafter.
-Use of information on MAPSS database to identify premises to be registered.
-Registration of businesses Inspection of registered businesses
+Use of intelligence to direct interventions Increased compliance with relevant legislation Number of businesses brought into compliance 100% compliance and/or enforcement action of non-compliant targeted businesses Quarterly tasking meetings using intelligence model to identify those causing most Support legitimate businesses Enforcement interventions consumer detriment Membership of the Regional Intelligence Group to assist in tasking Service Objective - 9 Service Objective - 9 Mission Statement - Locally accountable and responsive fair regulation for all - achieving a safe, healthy, clean, green and fair Animal Feed Registration and trading city for residents, busine ess and visitors Sustainable Community Stra tegy 'Birmingham 2026' themes- Lead Team/Officer - Succeed Economically All Trading Standards Officers v with appropriate qualification Be Healthy 7 iii Trading Staridards Silicold V viti appropriato quamoutori • Be Healthy Council Financial Plan 2017 Priorities Jobs and skills - so E Health - so Birmingha Children - so Birmingham's a great city to grow up in Jobs and skills - so Birmingham's a great city to succeed in Health - so Birmingham's a great city to grow old in - Outcome Measure Target Method Protect the public health by Number of businesses Registered businesses to be Use of information on M3 ensuring only permissible food enters the animal feed food chain. identified and inspected in 2015/16 and a database to identify premises businesses requiring feed enforcement enters the animal leed lood chain. registered. rolling programme thereafter. to be registered. eniorcement Liaise with Environmental Health colleagues to identify potential new premises Registration of businesses Inspection of registered businesses